BillJr99/Ursinus-CS173/_pages/Activities/activity-testing.md

       questions:
         - What's wrong with this code? (there is more than one answer!)
         - How many calls would you make to <code>triangleArea</code> before you decide that it is "passing?"
 What paramter inputs would you supply to those calls?
+        - Visit [this guide](../NetBeans/JUnit) and design a unit test for `triangleArea`.
+You can just write the code in your notes: there is no need to compile or execute it now (we will do this in lab instead!).
     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
         import java.util.Random;